-Lunch time is from 12:00 noon - 11:00pm.
+Lunch time is from 12:00 noon - 1:00pm.
 Children may bring a packed lunch or have a school meal cooked on the premises.
 During the lunch break the children are supervised by midday staff.
 School lunch is healthy and tasty; we have vegetarian options and can cater for special dietary requirements.
-We operate an on-line cashless system called ParentPay.
-Parents will be given log in details and required to set up an account to pay for dinners in Year 3-6.
+We operate an on-line cashless system on our My Child At School (MCAS) website.
+Parents will be given log in details to pay for dinners in Year 3-6.